 Leonard Lobel (Microsoft MVP, SQL Server) is CTO and co-founder of Sleek Technologies, Inc., a New York-based development shop.
 He is also a principal consultant at Tallan, Inc., a Microsoft National Systems Integrator and Gold Competency Partner.
 Lenni is also a consultant, trainer, and frequent speaker at major industry conferences.

 Course Overview [Autogenerated] Hi, everyone.
-My name is Lenny Low Bell, and I'd like to welcome you to my course building eventual and micro services with the Azure Cosmos TV change feed.
-I'm a Microsoft data platform EVP and chief technology officer at Sleep Technologies in New York City, And I've been building data software solutions for over four decades.
-Cosmo CB is rapidly gaining popularity as Microsoft's massively scalable, globally distributed multi model database and by using the Cosmos TV change feed you.
-Congrats, Lee simplify a potentially complex, high performance micro services architecture.
-This course will teach you how to leverage Cosmos db It's changed feed and azure functions to build event driven micro services.
-Some of the major topics that we cover include how partitioning works, which is the most critical concept in Cosmos TV.
-Then we'll examine the change feed and see how to consume the change.
-You using azure functions for building even driven micro services using real world e commerce and I O. T. Scenarios will design a set of micro services to perform replication and de normalization, generate event notifications, build materialized views and move data for downstream processing.
+My name is Lenny Labelle, and I'd like to welcome you to my course building eventually on micro services with the Azure cosmos db Change feed.
+I'm a Microsoft data platform MVC P and chief technology officer at Sleep Technologies in New York City.
+And I've been building data software solutions for over four decades.
+Cosmos DB is rapidly gaining popularity as Microsoft, massively scalable, globally distributed multi model database and by using the cosmos db change feed you.
+Congrats, Lee.
+Simplify a potentially complex, high performance micro services architecture.
+This course will teach you how to leverage cosmos db It's changed feed and Azure functions to build event driven microcircuits is some of the major topics that we cover include how partitioning works, which is the most critical concept in Cosmos.
+DB.
+Then we'll examine the change feed and see how to consume the change feed using Azure functions for a building event driven microcircuits is using real world e commerce, and I O. T scenarios will design a set of microcircuits is to perform replication and normalization, generate event notifications, build materialized views and move data for downstream processing.
 By the end of this course, you'll know the key concepts and techniques for achieving success.
-Building your own event driven micro services.
-He's in Cosmos TV and the change feed.
+Building your own event driven microcircuits is these in Cosmos DB and the change feed.
 I've made sure to cover the essentials.
 So even if you have no previous cosmos TV knowledge, you'll definitely be able to follow along.
-But if you want to prepare yourself with some fundamentals first, then have a look at my introductory course here on plural site learning as your cosmos DB.
-So I hope you'll join me on this journey and learn how to build event driven micro services with the azure cosmos db Change feed at plural site.
+But if you want to prepare yourself with some fundamentals first, then have a look at my introductory course here on Pluralsight Learning Azure cosmos db So I hope you'll join me on this journey and learn how to build a venture.
+Oven Micro services with the Azure Cosmos db Change feed at Pluralsight